 We’re strong advocates of an accurate Mission and Vision, but they’re not meaningful on their own.
 Successful organizations align their true purpose to the activities and outcomes of their plan.

 Most organizations suffer from a giant gap between the Mission/Vision and the work itself.
 Employees disengage because their work doesn’t feel important or connected, and it’s hard to uncover whether activities are moving the organization toward the Vision.

 Sometimes you need to broaden your scope from your documented goals to analyze what you’re trying to accomplish at a macro level – and then work backward to reestablish your tactics.

 For example, Kaiser Permanente struggled for years to reduce summertime Asthma-related events in New York City.
 When they took a step back, they used their Mission to “improve the health of our members and communities we serve” as their anchor.
-After a reframed analysis, they uncovered the cause of Asthma events in the city was lack of air conditioning and pollutants aggravated by the heat.
+After a reframed analysis, they uncovered the cause of Asthma events in the city was a lack of air conditioning and pollutants aggravated by the heat.
 Instead of focusing on traditional healthcare strategies, they increased access to in-home air conditioning at a fraction of the cost of care.

 They drove their numbers in the right direction by choosing new initiatives that aligned with their ultimate Why.

 Calculate the Price of Bad Plan Execution